Reporting year 2024

 Suspensions

-Pupils with one or more suspension refers to pupils that had at least one suspension across the full academic year.
+Pupils with one or more suspensions refers to pupils that had at least one suspension across the full academic year.

-The percentage of pupils with one or more suspension has increased across all key social care groups and the overall pupil population, with figures at their highest in the six years covered in this data.
+In 2022/23, the percentage of pupils with one or more suspensions increased across all key social care groups and the overall pupil population since the 2021/22 academic year with figures at their highest in recent years.

-Within the key social care groups, CLA for less than 12 months were the most likely to be suspended (15.91%) and CINO were the least likely (11.92%), which follows the same pattern as previous years.
+Within the key social care groups, CLA less than 12 months has the highest rate of suspensions (16.73%) and CINO has the lowest rate (13.62%), which follows the same pattern as previous years.

 Permanent exclusions